web4locals/web4locals/README.md

 <h1 align="center">Hello 👋, I'm David</h1>
 <p align="center">I am currently studying to become a Junior Web Developer. </p>
+<h3 align="center">Update 11/09/2022</h3>
-<p>Due to malicious activity on my accounts/pc...
+<p align="center">Due to malicious activity on my accounts/pc...
 I have been unable to continue training with Generation Australia.</p>
-<p>Since then, I have fixed the these issues.
+<p align="center">Since then, I have fixed the these issues.
 I have decided that I will continue learning myself in my spare time.</p>

 ---